Mishbahop/mishbhah-ahmad/README.md

 ## 🔧 One-time Setup (do this now)
 1. In your repo `Mishbahop` create folder `assets/`.
-2. Upload the two SVG files I provide (below) as `assets/header.svg` and `assets/matrix.svg`.
+2. Upload the two SVG files (below) as `assets/header.svg` and `assets/matrix.svg`.
-3. Create the workflow file `.github/workflows/update-status.yml` (content below).
+3. Create the workflow file `.github/workflows/update-status.yml` with the content below.
 4. Commit & push all files.
 5. (Optional) Trigger the Action manually from the Actions tab (or wait up to 12 hours for the scheduled run).